spritlesoftware/our-website/content/english/software_services.md

   title : "UI/UX"
   image : "images/service_landing/ui-ux.jpg"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : "When it comes to looks we know that mediocre designs never cut it so we don't give you that promise of doing good UI/UX rather we guarantee you the best of what can be given.
-So it goes without saying that we are your go-to company when it comes to UI/UX designs."
+  alt: "Workflow Diagram for Conversational AI Bots" contents : "When it comes to looks, we know that mediocre designs never cut it.
+Our Designers guarantee you the best outlook (UI) and smooth user experience (UX) for your apps.
+We are undoubtedly the company you are looking for when it comes to UI/UX design."

 section3: